 He assists both energy and water clients in civil litigation and negotiation of electricity and water supply contracts, and provides regulatory due diligence support in energy acquisition and financing transactions.
-The firm is a client of Dan’s.
-He acts as its General Counsel and since 1997 has advised the firm as to professional responsibility, professional liability, and risk management issues.
-Dan has also represented non-firm clients with respect to attorney professional responsibility issues, presenting frequently on such issues.
+Dan also served as the firm's General Counsel from 1997 through 2018 and advised the firm on professional responsibility, professional liability, and risk management issues.
+He continues to do so periodically.
+Additionally, Dan has represented non-firm clients with respect to attorney professional responsibility issues, presenting frequently on such issues.

 Dan brings years of substantive and practical legal experience to each representation.
 Clients appreciate his ability to efficiently analyze a situation, focus on the heart of the problem, and offer common sense solutions to knotty legal problems.

 Before attending law school, Dan taught high school English in Petaluma, California.
 After law school and before entering practice at Downey Brand, he served as a law clerk to Justice Warren Matthews of the Alaska Supreme Court.

 - Lead regulatory trial counsel and participating negotiator for local public agency with respect to water desalination project.

 - Regulatory due diligence and opinion counsel in numerous electricity plant acquisition and lending transactions.

 - Counsel for group of public clients with respect to direct access contracts

 - Trial counsel on behalf of irrigation districts in various issues related to cost responsibility surcharges for municipal departing load customers.